 Learn more about studying finance at UD:

 The Lerner College of Business and Economics sponsors a number of student organizations and honor societies that provide major specific and career development opportunities to its members.
-Two business organizations are of special interest to students who are finance/financial planning majors and minors.
-These organizations are the Blue Hen Investment Club and the Student Financial Management Association.
-Learn more about these and other Lerner-sponsored student organizations.
+Two business organizations of special interest to finance/financial planning majors and minors are the Blue Hen Investment Club and the Student Financial Management Association.

 Blue Hen Investment Club